You Credit Score: How's Your FICO?

 Credit scores make a huge difference in interest rates

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Improving your score

-Want to know more about credit scores?
-Give us a call: 305-967-7200.
+Want to know more about your credit score?
+Call us: 305-967-7200.